Forgot Password

 • The unrestricted vistas of Himalayan giants Annapurna II, Himlung Himal, Gangapurna, and Tilicho Peak will take your breath away.

-• A fine choice over busy Annapurna Circuit for trekkers who seek seclusion and true adventure away from the treks.
+• A fine alternative to the Annapurna Circuit, the Nar Phu Valley trek is perfect for trekkers who seek seclusion and true adventure away from the crowds.

-• The adrenaline-high high-altitude excitement of Kang La Pass (5,240m) is an adrenaline kick and achievement for experienced trekkers.
+• The crossing of Kang La Pass (5,240m) is a highlight for experienced trekkers seeking a high-altitude challenge.

 • You will get to experience the dramatic Himalayan variation and watch blue sheep and wild yak spotting in their wild habitat.

-• Tibetan Buddhist culture richness adds the spiritual dimension to your trek with visits to centuries-old monasteries, chortens, and prayer walls.
+• Tibetan Buddhist culture’s richness adds the spiritual dimension to your trek with visits to centuries-old monasteries, chortens, and prayer walls.

 Nar Phu Valley Trek Itinerary